Bockau: History

 Glovemaking and the introduction of metalworking at the die and enamel works brought further employment and earnings.
 The first clubs came into being, among them the sport club, founded in 1869, the marksmen's club, founded in 1871, the poultry raisers’ club, founded in 1872, the Erzgebirgszweigverein (“Ore Mountain Branch Club”), founded in 1888, and also the volunteer fire brigade, founded in 1867.

 Workers also now worked in the neighbouring areas around Bockau, also in Aue, Schwarzenberg and Lauter.
 Political parties and trade unions were organized.
 Many people fell victim to the two world wars.
 A calming and hopeful beacon throughout these troubled times was the Evangelical Lutheran Church.

 In 1886 and 1887, the current primary school was built.
 Under the auspices of the workers’ club, gymnastics club and sport club, the outdoor swimming pool and the sporting ground were realized.

 From 1952 to 1990, Bockau was part of the Bezirk Karl-Marx-Stadt of East Germany.
 In 1950 came the merger of three small liqueur distilleries into today's Erzgebirgische Destillerie und Liqueurmanufaktur GmbH Bockau.
 In 1964, the groundwork was laid for today's middle school.

 Already by 1900, Bockau had become known to Saxon citydwellers as a summer health resort.
 They came from Leipzig, Zwickau and elsewhere, travelling comfortably by rail.
 There were plenty of rental rooms and inns in Bockau and its environs.
 This development continued after the Second World War.
 In 1965, Bockau became a state-recognized health resort (Erholungsort), a title that today's Bockauers still value.
 There came company holiday homes, and the local holiday services offered holidaymakers a varied programme, changed every fortnight, during their stay.

 In the postwar years, when many people began to think, looking back on the war, that there must be a better way than wars and racial hatred, there arose the idea of friendly partnerships between towns in one country or in different nations.
 In 1957, the World Federation of Partner Towns was founded.
-Thus also arose the wish in Bockau to have some kind of partnership with what was then West Germany.
+Thus also arose the wish in Bockau to have some kind of partnership with West Germany.